stephenverderame/cpp_book/src/functional/lambdas.md

 }
 ```
 Where `[]` denotes the variables captured by the lambda from the local scope, `()` denotes the arguments, and `{}` denotes the code that is part of the lambda.
 Data that is captured is copied into the lambda's *closure* which is a runtime object that holds copies or references to captured data and is an instance of the *closure class* that the lambda belongs to.
-We can think of a lambda as being syntactic sugar for the compiler creating a class that provides an `operator()` and instantiating it like so:
+We can think of a lambda as being syntactic sugar for the compiler creating a class which provides an `operator()`, and instantiating that class like so:

 ```C++
 class ClosureClass {